DKrepsky/CC3200-Bootloader/README.md

-# CC3200-Bootloader
+# CC3200 Bootloader

-Bootloader for the Texas Instruments CC3200 MCU
+Bootloader for the Texas Instruments CC3200 MCU.

+Version 1.0.0